US: Police search for thieves who stole 100,000 eggs – DW – 02/06/2025

 "In my career, I've never heard of a hundred thousand eggs being stolen.
 This is definitely unique," said Trooper First Class Megan Frazer, a spokesperson for the Pennsylvania State Police.

-In a statement to several US media outlets, Pete & Gerry's said they were working with law enforcement to probe the matter.
+In a statement to several US media outlets, Pete & Gerry's said they were working with law enforcement authorities to crack the case.

 Edited by: Roshni Majumdar